NicolasPrats/DvBrowser/readme.md

 * Then the browser is started.
 You need to authenticate again.
 This time, you can choose any user and should take the one that is relevant for your tests.
 * Enjoy!

-At the top right of the window, you have 3 icons:
+At the top right of the window, you have 2 icons and a checkbox:
-* First is to open the Developper tools
+* First icon is to open the Developper tools
-* Second is to clear the history of requests
-* Third is to automatically attach a debugger to the browser.
+* Second icon is to automatically attach a debugger to the browser.
 Before to use it, it's recommended to open your plugin solution in a Visual Studio instance.
 When a popup asks you to select a Visual Studio instance, choose this one.
+* If the checkbox is selected, then plugins are run locally and can be debugged in Visual Studio.
+If not they are run on server side, as with any other browser.

+At the right bottom of the list, the trash icon allows you to clear the history of requests.